"Carey found her true calling in music..."

 - Harp Magazine

 Carey has been singing at festivals, colleges, and listening rooms across the US, Canada and Europe since 1998, performing alongside Brandi Carlile, Sara Bareilles, Jonatha Brooke, and Shawn Colvin.
 She's co-written with and had songs cut by Chely Wright and Shawn Mullins.
 She’s also been a featured artist on PRI’s Mountain Stage.
 Her latest offering, paper rings: 8 love stories, is a moving collection of songs commissioned by her fans for their loved ones.
+Her prior album, a duo project with Sarah Sample, won Best Children's Album in the 2014 Independent Music Awards.
 Carey is currently writing songs for a new album due out in 2021.